 1. Jungle Boy

-Jungle boy is located on 96 Chapel street in Windsor and it is a brilliant find.
-If you are like me and enjoy finding well hidden gems head to this address but don’t turn around if you see a sandwich shop!
+Jungle boy is located at 96 Chapel Street in Windsor and it is a brilliant find.
+If you are like me and enjoy finding well-hidden gems head to this address but don’t turn around if you see a sandwich shop!
 You have to walk through the freezer of the Boston Sub to get to this jungle boy bar!
 It is nicely tucked away, very Melbourne-very intriguing, and offers great cocktails and food too.

 2. Trinket Bar Melbourne